-Magdalena Oliferko is a musicologist, researcher, scientific writer and journalist, as well as a concert organist, chamber musician and conductor born in Warsaw and based in Switzerland.
+Magdalena Oliferko-Storck is a musicologist, researcher and journalist, as well as a concert organist, chamber musician and conductor based in Switzerland.

 Spectrum of her interests ranges from music of the Middle Ages to the present day, with a special focus on the music of the 18th and 19th century.
 She is a Chopin researcher closely associated with the National Chopin Institute in Warsaw since 2007.
 The list of her publications includes over 50 scientific works, i.a. a book, Fontana and Chopin in Letters (Warsaw 2009; Eng. translation 2013).
 She is an author of Chopin projects, including a spectacle Julian Fontana – in Chopin’s Shadow, staged in Warsaw, Hamburg and Paris.
 She regularly gives lectures at international conferences and writes scientific expertises and reviews.
 She has been a member of the Musicological Section of the Association of Polish Composers (ZKP) since 2012.

-She completed her studies in musicology at the University of Warsaw (2005) and was awarded the Zofia Lissa Prize for her master thesis on Organ Concerts by J.S.
-Bach.
-She received her PhD with honors from the Université de Genève and the University of Warsaw for her dissertation on Julian Fontana and his connections to Chopin (2019).
-She also studied the organ with Prof. Wolfgang Zerer at the Hochschule für Musik und Theater in Hamburg, receiving concert diploma and pedagogy diploma (2010).
-At the Hochschule für Alte Musik in Basel she completed her further solo Master in Specialized Music Performance of historical keyboard instruments (2011), expanding her skills with respect to historical performance practice, improvisation, ensemble playing, basso continuo and conducting.
+She graduated in musicology from the University of Warsaw (2005), awarded in Lissa Competition for her MA thesis on Organ Concertos by J.S.
+Bach, organ studies at the Hochschule für Musik und Theater in Hamburg (2010), receiving both concert and pedagogical diploma in the class of Prof. Wolfgang Zerer as well as Specialized MA at the Department of Historical Keyboard Instruments at the Hochschule für Alte Musik in Basel (2011), expanding her skills with respect to historical performance practice, improvisation, ensemble playing, basso continuo and conducting.
+She received her Ph.D. in Musicology summa cum laude from the Université de Genève and the University of Warsaw (co-tutelle de thèse, 2019) for the monograph on the life and work of Julian Fontana, awarded by the Ministry of Culture and National Heritage and in the Feicht Competition.
 Among her professeurs were i.a.
 Lorenzo Ghielmi (organ), Andrea Marcon (maestro al cembalo), Menno van Delft (harpsichord), Rudolf Lutz (improvisation), and Andrzej Banasiewicz (conducting).
 She has actively participated in the numerous master classes at the historic instruments in Germany, Switzerland, The Netherlands, Austria and Spain.
-She has been granted many scholarships, among others, the Rectors’ Conference of the Swiss Universities (CRUS), Société Académique de Genève, Oskar und Vera Ritter Stiftung Hamburg, Ministry of Culture and National Heritage of Poland.
+She has been granted many scholarships, among others, the Rectors’ Conference of the Swiss Universities (CRUS), Société Académique de Genève, Oskar und Vera Ritter Stiftung Hamburg, and Ministry of Culture and National Heritage of Poland.

 In her research into the 19th century, the sociology of music, contextual, intertextual, and interdisciplinary studies occupy a special place.
 She has studied in depth the problems of the reception and impact history, the phenomenon of virtuosity, the changes of the musical language in the 19th century, the penetration of the language of opera into instrumental music, the dance music and its sociological function, the links between musical notation and improvisation in the 18th and 19th centuries, the problem of notes inégales and rubato, as well as the historically informed performance practice.